swiftlang/swift-org-website/documentation/cxx-interop/status/index.md

 For more details on using Swift types like `String` in C++, check out the section that describes how to
 [use Swift standard library types from C++](/documentation/cxx-interop#using-swift-standard-library-types-from-c).

+Note that Swift tuples are not currently supported in C++.

 ### List Of Primitive Swift Types Supported by C++